-Juster served as the 25th United States Ambassador to the Republic of India from November 2017 to January 2021.
+Juster recently served as the 25th United States Ambassador to the Republic of India from November 2017 to January 2021.
 He was unanimously confirmed by the U.S. Senate.
 He led the third largest U.S. Mission in the world, with an Embassy and four Consulates, and approximately 2,500 employees representing over 30 U.S. government departments, agencies, and offices.
 He was involved in a broad range of issues across many sectors, including defense, energy, technology, finance, aviation, health, agriculture, education, and space.
+As part of his responsibilities, he also oversaw the U.S. relationship with the Kingdom of Bhutan.
 For his service, Juster received the highest honors of several U.S. government agencies, including the Department of State’s Distinguished Service Award, the Department of Defense’s Distinguished Public Service Award, the Director of National Intelligence’s Exceptional Service Award, and the Department of Energy’s Excellence Award.

 Juster previously served from January to June 2017 as the Deputy Assistant to the President for International Economic Affairs and Deputy Director of the National Economic Council.
 He was a senior member of both the National Security Council and the National Economic Council.
 In this role, Juster coordinated the Administration’s international economic policy and integrated it with national security and foreign policy.
 He also served as the lead U.S. negotiator in the run-up to the G7 Summit in Taormina, Italy.